 - England has produced the second most, with nine, and the most runners-up with eight.

-- Italy and Germany are the only other countries to have five or more winners, with nine for Italy and six for Germany.
+- Italy and Germany are the only other countries to have five or more winners, with nine for Italy and seven for Germany.

 - France is yet to produce a winner, with no French club ever winning Europa League (but five second-place finishes).